GSmithApps/samples-python/hello/hello_patch_grant_README_all_three_SDKs.md

    (This doesn't happen in TS -- it will return false in that occurence, but this doesn't modify the behavior of future calls).

+### Summary of TypeScript's Behavior

+- In TypeScript, the behavior of hitting a patched statement is really simple and can be summarized
+  succintly:
+  - if there's a marker
+    as the next event in the history, add a marker to the replay event history and return true
+  - if there's a marker before in the event history, return true but don't add a marker to the event history
+  - there's no marker on or befor, return false and don't add anything to the event history.
+  - lastly, as I hope you'd expect, if there's a marker in the event history, but no call to patched right there, throw an NDE.

+### Implications of the Behaviors

+- In TypeScript, if you deploy new code, it will run it if it is not replaying, and if it is replaying, it will just do what it did the last time.
+  - this means that if it has gotten through some of your code, then the worker crashes and you deploy new code, then when it replays, it will use the old code throughout the replay, but switch over to new code after it has passed the replay threshold.
+This means your new code and your old code must work together.
+- In Python and Dotnet, if you deploy new code while a worker is down, any workflows that were in the middle of executing will replay using old code and continue using old code throughout the rest of their execution (i.e. they won't switch to the new code).